 We Americans deserve "Better" Health and "Better" Health insurance.
 Our federal government has both the knowledge and the necessary resources to improve the deplorable health condition of the American people!
 There is NO better solution to our problems than a Trump Medicare Advantage Plan for ALL Americans.

 HEALTH OF THE AMERICAN PEOPLE

-The human suffering and the loss of productivity is having a serious and deleterious impact on the ability of the American people to compete with China, Japan, the EU and the other nations in the world economy.
-Our costs are #1 and our incidence of chronic Illness is #1 in the world.
-We Americans have the highest rate of obesity, the highest incidence of chronic illness and the MOST expensive health care system.
+The human suffering and the loss of productivity is having a severe and deleterious impact on the ability of the American people to compete with China, Japan, the EU and the other nations in the world economy.
+Our costs are #1, and our incidence of chronic illness is #1 in the world.
+We Americans have the highest rate of obesity, the highest incidence of chronic illness, and the MOST expensive health care system.
 And, economically, we are sadly falling behind the other nations.
 And as Warren Buffet says," We CAN'T continue to do the wrong thing INDEFINITELY!"

 THE HIGH COST OF HEALTH CARE

 The high cost of health care in America can be reduced to a world competitive GDP level with a properly designed health plan that includes an integral health and wellness program.
 This can ONLY, and I repeat, ONLY be created and delivered under the supervision of the federal Department of Health and Human Services.
 Health and Wellness are the most important ingredients to create a cost-effective Medicare-Advantage-For-All program.